Psychologists Need to Join the Medical Provider Network

 Psychologists can soon be Attending Providers!

-A new law will allow psychologists to serve as attending providers (AP) on workers’ compensation cases with solely mental health conditions.
+A new law will allow psychologists to serve as attending providers (AP) on workers’ compensation claims solely for mental health conditions.
 In this role, you will direct and coordinate patient care and actively participate in helping workers return to work.
 Like our medical peers, this new role requires us to join L&I’s Medical Provider Network (MPN) to provide ongoing or concurrent care.
 For those of you who are currently treating workers, even if you do not plan to serve as APs, you will need to join the MPN to continue providing the care you currently deliver.

 The enrollment tab on this webpage describes what you need to do to join the MPN.
 I urge you to get your MPN application materials in as soon as you can as missing the deadline will stop payments and authorizations.
 We want to ensure continuity of care for your patients.
 Please apply timely and remember, we are here to help you.